Warrick Howards’s Guide to Peru

 Buses arrive and depart from Pisco fairly frequently, and getting a bus to Nazca from here is simple.
 Once you arrive in Nazca you’ll be met by swarms of hotel owners, tour guides, bag porters, and every other conceivable occupation you might require whilst in the area.

 Whilst I don’t usually speak to touts at bus stations, in Nazca it seems to be the way everything gets done.
 We managed to get ourselves a decent hotel for a very good price, and whilst the owner was keen on pushing a Nazca Lines tour organised by his hotel, he wasn’t so in-your-face that he became a pest.

-The fact of the matter is this; a ‘guided tour’ of the Nazca lines is about as much use Anne Frank’s drum kit.
+The fact of the matter is this; a ‘guided tour’ of the Nazca lines isn't much good.
 The Nazca Lines, despite what various tour guides will tell you, are best viewed from the air.

 Whilst this sounds like something reserved for travellers with double-barrelled surnames, the huge footfall through Nazca makes flights relatively affordable.
 You should be able to get a flight in a plane with five or six other people for around $50 per person.
 Considering that from the ground the best you can hope for is to get a glimpse of the lines from one of the crowded observation towers, paying $50 for a bird’s eye view strikes me as decent value.
 Especially when you see people stood on the ground next to lines, looking hot and dusty, wondering what all the fuss is about.